-The first project takes the place of an exam on programming.
-It is a program for the design of heat exchangers to transfer heat between process streams.
+A sample project is a program for the design of heat exchangers to transfer heat between process streams.
 The equations are contained in the problem statement and data should be retrieved from the DIPPR database or the tables below.

 Project Help Resources

-The second option for a project is that it is selected by the group.
+The second option for a project is that it is selected by the students.
 The project should consist of retrieving data from an external source, processing that data into useful information, and presenting the results in a useful form.
 In most cases, students are too ambitious with the project scope.
 To help manage expectations and limit the amount of work to a reasonable time, each project should be approved by the instructor or TA.
 The heat exchanger project listed above is an example of an appropriate scope for a programming project.

 You are also required to individually generate a leadership evaluation that will be turned in with your project.
 This leadership assessment is composed of individual goals and an assessment on improvement.
 Instructions and examples are provided below.

 The leadership evaluation is for both projects.
 Below is an overview of the timeline:

 - Solicit feedback from your team members during the project